romus204/referencer.nvim/README.md

 | ------------------- | ----------------------------------- |
 | `:ReferencerToggle` | Toggle reference display on/off         |
 | `:ReferencerUpdate` | Force refresh reference information in current buffer  |

----

-## Notes

-- ⚡ The plugin is **asynchronous**, so it won’t block your UI while fetching references.
-- ✅ Compatible with most major LSPs (gopls, tsserver, etc.).
-- ⚠ Only the first attached LSP client is used for requests.